pierreDev33/crawler.ninja/README.md

     this.crawler = crawler;

     /**
-     * Event when the crawler found an error
+     * Emits when the crawler found an error
      *
      * @param the usual error object
      * @param the result of the request (contains uri, headers, ...)